akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 <a id="restart-with-backoff"></a>

-## Delayed restarts with a backoff stage
+## Delayed restarts with a backoff operator

-Just as Akka provides the @ref:[backoff supervision pattern for actors](../general/supervision.md#backoff-supervisor), Akka streams also provides a `RestartSource`, `RestartSink` and `RestartFlow` for implementing the so-called *exponential backoff supervision strategy*, starting a stage again when it fails or completes, each time with a growing time delay between restarts.
+Just as Akka provides the @ref:[backoff supervision pattern for actors](../general/supervision.md#backoff-supervisor), Akka streams also provides a `RestartSource`, `RestartSink` and `RestartFlow` for implementing the so-called *exponential backoff supervision strategy*, starting an operator again when it fails or completes, each time with a growing time delay between restarts.

-This pattern is useful when the stage fails or completes because some external resource is not available and we need to give it some time to start-up again.
+This pattern is useful when the operator fails or completes because some external resource is not available and we need to give it some time to start-up again.
 One of the prime examples when this is useful is when a WebSocket connection fails due to the HTTP server it's running on going down, perhaps because it is overloaded.
 By using an exponential backoff, we avoid going into a tight reconnect loop, which both gives the HTTP server some time